 Selected Clients

-AFAR Magazine / Cinnamon Life / Coca-Cola / Clear Men / Cultura / Elle Decoration / Elle Vietnam / Harry’s / Heineken / Lippincott / New Scientist / Pepsi / Samsung / Sap Vietnam / Sting Energy / Tea+PLUS / The New York Times / Vans
+AFAR Magazine / Cinnamon Life / Coca-Cola / Clear Men / Cultura / Elle Decoration / Elle Vietnam / Harry’s / Heineken / Lippincott / New Scientist / Pepsi / Samsung / Sap Vietnam / Sting Energy / The New York Times / Vans

-AFAR Magazine / Cinnamon Life / Coca-Cola / Clear Men / Cultura / Elle Decoration / Elle Vietnam / Harry’s / Heineken / Lippincott / New Scientist / Pepsi / Samsung / Sap Vietnam / Sting Energy / Tea+PLUS / The New York Times / Vans
+AFAR Magazine / Cinnamon Life / Coca-Cola / Clear Men / Cultura / Elle Decoration / Elle Vietnam / Harry’s / Heineken / Lippincott / New Scientist / Pepsi / Samsung / Sap Vietnam / Sting Energy / The New York Times / Vans

-Come visit: @buuhoavietnam
+@buuhoavietnam

-Come visit: @buuhoavietnam
+@buuhoavietnam